Outreach in the Community

 This $1,000 scholarship is awarded to a graduating Clinton senior pursuing an environmental major in college.
 Download the application here.

-CLCT is happy to announce that Sophia Pacileo was chosen as the 2023 recipient of the Alice and David Crosby Environmental Scholarship.
-Sophia is a Morgan graduate who will be attending Stonybrook University majoring in a combined degree of Biology and Environmental Science.
+CLCT is happy to announce that Aslin Wolfe was chosen as the 2024 recipient of the Alice and David Crosby Environmental Scholarship.
+Aslin is a Morgan graduate who will be attending the University of Connecticut majoring in a Animal Science.
 She hopes to use the knowledge and skills gained from her studies to foster positive changes in the natural environment.

 Friday, April 26th, 2024